Hopsins/DIABLO/README.md

-# Haruka
+# CTRL
 A modular Telegram Python bot running on python3 with an sqlalchemy database.

-Can be found on telegram as [Haruka Aya](https://t.me/HarukaAyaBot).
+Can be found on telegram as [CTRL](https://t.me/ctrln_botBot).

-Alternatively, [find me on telegram](https://t.me/peaktogoo)!
+Alternatively, [find me on telegram](https://t.me/refunisillegal)!
 (Keep all support questions in the support chat, where more people can help you.)

-You can also join our support group [here!](https://t.me/HarukaAyaBot)
+You can also join our support group [here!](https://t.me/ctrlhelp)

 ## Thanks to